 When we review historical costume movies of TV shows or post pictures or news about them, we frequently get asked, “Where can I watch that?”
 So here’s a rundown of some useful options to figure it out:

-Canistreamit.com searches most (if not all) of the major streaming options like Amazon, Netflix, iTunes, and more to tell you if a movie or TV show is available to stream online.
-This website also includes digital rentals and purchases, as well as disc (i.e., DVD and Blu-Ray) purchase/rental options and cable TV.
+Sites like JustWatch.com and ReelGood.com search most (if not all) of the major streaming options like Amazon, Netflix, iTunes, and more to tell you if a movie or TV show is available to stream online.
+They usually include digital rentals and purchases, as well as disc (i.e., DVD and Blu-Ray) purchase/rental options and cable TV.
+But you can also type “where can I stream NameofMovie” in ye olde Google or equivalent search engine and find options.
 This should be your first port of call.

 2. DVD and Blu-Ray